LindenParkesLab/snaplab.github.io/docs/rutgers/booking_travel.md

 <img src="{{ site.baseurl }}/assets/images/concur_travel/blank_request.png" alt="" width="800">

 Let's start with `Manage Travel Allowance`.
 Clicking this button will open a page that allows you fill out information needed to optionally add per-diem expenses to your trip.
 Note, information does not need to be exact at this stage.
 Simply fill out your start and end locations and approximate times (e.g., 9am to 5pm) and click `Next`.
 On the subsequent page, you will be given an option to add days that you want to request reimbursements for.
 The rates are determined by Rutgers.
 Note, the tick boxes code for days you want to *exclude* from your per-diem request, not the days you want to *include* in your request.
 If you want to claim the full per-diem amount, leave all boxes blank and click `Finish`.

+{: .note-title }
+> Note
+>
+> You cannot request per-diem on personal days.
+Make sure to exclude them.
+>

 Next, let's look at the `+ Add` button.
 Clicking this button will allow you to add estimates for `Airfare`, `Accomodation`, and `Conference Registration Fees`.
 In each of these cases, the estimates do not need to be exact.
 Just enter in your best attempt at an accurate estimate and click `Save`.